YehorYehorychev/Appium-Wdio-Framework/README.md

 - ✅ Uses **Mocha** test framework
 - 🧪 Ready for integration with **Jenkins**, **GitHub Actions**, and **GitLab CI**
 - 📊 Automatic log uploads for failed runs in GitHub Actions
+- 🧾 **Allure Reports** — automatically generated detailed test reports with steps, screenshots, and logs

+---

+## 📸 Reporting

+The framework integrates **Allure Reporter** for rich HTML reports:

+- Each test includes step-by-step logs and screenshots on failure
+- Reports are automatically generated at the end of the run (`/allure-report`)

 ---